Anthony Weiner Wants Huma Abedin Back, Still Refuses To Watch Doc ‘Weiner’

 Anthony Weiner Sexting With 15-Year-Old Girl, Allegedly Knew Her…

-Friends say that they believe that post his $25k per month rehab, Weiner understands that he has hit a new low, but some are still unsure.
+Friends say that they believe that after his $25,000-per-month rehab, Weiner understands that he has hit a new low, but some are still unsure.

 “He knows he’s hit rock bottom.
 But now they are both out of the limelight, they can focus on their son.
 They are actually getting on pretty well, and he and his friends are hoping that they might reconcile.”

-But other sources say that the idea that Huma would take Anthony back giving him so many chances is ridiculous.
+But other sources say that the idea that Huma would take Anthony back, giving him so many chances, is ridiculous.

 Anthony Weiner Wants Huma Abedin to Stay With Him, Call Off Divorce https://t.co/pBQf1S64O2 pic.twitter.com/Bj6R7wPLik